unovafr/brevo-openapi/docs/ContactsApi.md

 api_instance = Brevo::ContactsApi.new
 list_id = 789 # Integer | Id of the list
-contact_emails = Brevo::RemoveContactFromList.new # RemoveContactFromList | Emails adresses of the contact
+contact_emails = Brevo::RemoveContactFromListByAll.new # RemoveContactFromListRequest | Emails adresses OR IDs of the contacts OR 'all' true

 begin
   # Delete a contact from a list